 At Limay on April 11, the officers with the rank of major or above were put into a schoolyard.
 The officers were told that they would be driven the rest of the march.
 At 4:00 AM, the officers were put into trucks for an unknown destination.
 It was there that they joined the main column of POWs being marched out of Bataan and they began to witness the abuse of POWs.
 The lower-ranking officers and enlisted men walked to Balanga and Orani.
 At Orani, the men were put into a bullpen where they were ordered to lay down.
 In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, they received their first food.

 When they resumed the march they were marched at a faster pace.
 The guards also seemed to be nervous about something.
-The POWs made their way to just north of Hermosa. where the road went from gravel to concrete, and the change of surface made the march easier.
+The POWs made their way just north of Hermosa. where the road went from gravel to concrete, and the change of surface made the march easier.
 When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.
 The POWs continued the march and for the first time in months it began to rain which felt great and many men attempted to get drinks.
 When they arrived at San Fernando, the POWs were put into another bullpen and remained there for the rest of the day.

 At some point marched the POWs were marched to the train station.
 They were packed into small wooden boxcars known as “forty or eights.”
 They were called this since each car could hold forty men or eight horses, but since there were 100 men in each detachment the Japanese packed 100 men into each car and shut the doors.
 The heat in the cars was unbearable and many POWs died but could not fall to the floors since there was no room for them to fall.
 The POWs rode the train to Capas where they disembarked the cars.
 As they left the cars, the dead fell to the floors.
 The POWs walked the last eight kilometers to Camp O’Donnell.

 The camp was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
-This situation improved when a second faucet was added.
-There was no water for washing clothes so the POWs would throw out their clothing when it had been soiled.
+This was often done so the Japanese could bathe and wanted more water.
+There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
 In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 This situation improved when a second faucet was added by the POWs who found the piping and dug the trench for the waterline.
 When the Japanese turned the water off, the POWs had the ability to turn it back on again without the Japanese knowing.

 There was not enough housing for the POWs and most slept under buildings or on the ground.
 The barracks were designed for 40 men but those who did sleep in one slept in a barracks it was with as many 80 to 120 men.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
 The ranking American officer asked the Japanese for medical supplies, additional food, and materials to repair the roofs because they were leaking.
 This resulted in his being beaten with a broadsword.
 When the Archbishop of Manila sent a truckload of medical supplies to the camp, Tsuneyoshi refused to allow the truck into the camp.
-When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.
+The Japanese Red Cross sent a truck of medical supplies to the camp the Japanese took 95% of the supplies for their own use.
 A second truck was sent by the Red Cross with medical supplies, but it was turned away at the gate of the camp.

 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the ground was scraped and lime was spread over it.
-The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
+The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, the bodies of 80 dead POWs laid under the hospital awaiting burial.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.
-The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.
+The Japanese finally acknowledge that they had to do something, so they opened a new POW camp at Cabanatuan.

 His parents received two letters from the War Department.
 The first arrived in May 1942.